islam-education/islam-education/docs/basic-knowledge/prayer.md

 Salah is not only a ritual obligation but also a moment of pause and reflection.<br>

 It helps Muslims:<br>
--Stay mindful of God throughout daily life<br>
+- Stay mindful of God throughout daily life<br>
--Develop discipline and consistency<br>
+- Develop discipline and consistency<br>
--Find calm and focus amid routine activities<br>
+- Find calm and focus amid routine activities<br>

 Prayer can be performed individually or in congregation<br>
 Communal prayer, especially the weekly Friday prayer, strengthens social bonds within the community.